 I don’t know you, but I do know that Rizal was smarter than either you or me.
 He was conversant in at least 11 languages and could translate another 7.
 He was an ophthalmologist by training and a patriotic novelist by necessity.
 And then there’s Luna.
 In addition to arguably being the greatest Filipino general of the Philippine-American War, Luna was also a widely respected epidemiologist and had a PhD in chemistry.

 In Europe, these “enlightened ones” were taught the principals of liberal constitutions—rights that we take for granted, such as the freedoms to assemble, speak freely, practice a chosen religion, and have due process of law.
 All they asked was that these rights apply to the people of the colonies, too.
 Gandhi, Ho, and Rizal all wanted equality before they wanted independence.
 When the Europeans would not give it, their hypocrisy was obvious.
 Though Asian nations did not fully break away until after World War II, the seeds of revolution were planted at the turn of the 20th century with the ilustrados.
-(Featured image from the GMA series Ilustrado, which premiered October 2014.)
+(Featured image of ilustrados in 1890 Madrid.)